mongodb/mongo-kafka/demos/field-decryption-and-csfle/README.md

 ```

 You can't just copy this to MongoDB because:
-- MongoDB doesn't know how to decrypt Oracle's encryption
+- MongoDB doesn't know how to decrypt the legacy encryption
 - You want to use MongoDB's own encryption system for better integration

 ## The Solution